Panah Ali Khan: Campaign against the Melikdoms

 After returning to Karabakh, Panah Khan began his campaign against the remaining Armenian principalities of Karabakh.
 He allied with the tanuter (headman) of Khndzristan village Mirzakhan and promised him the Principality of Khachen if he would kill Melik Allahverdi I Hasan-Jalalyan.
 Having achieved this, Mirzakhan was made the new Melik of Khachen by Panah Ali in 1755.
 Soon after the Melik of Jraberd, Allahqoli Soltan, was also arrested and beheaded in Shusha.
 Panah Ali later signed a separate peace with Yesayi, Melik of Dizak.

 In 1757, Muhammad Hasan Khan arrived in Karabakh to gather troops to fight against Karim Khan Zand.
 Panah Ali refused to join his armies and battled against the Qajar troops.
 Muhammad Hasan Khan soon left for Iran and left his cannons in the area, which were later taken by Panah Ali.
 However, he soon faced another invasion from south, this time by Fath-Ali Khan Afshar, Khan of Urmia, in 1759.
 The Armenian meliks of Talish and Jraberd, Melik Hovsep and Melik Hatham (brother of Allahqoli), respectively, joined Fath-Ali in his siege of Shusha.
 Unable to withstand the assault, Panah Ali submitted to Fath Ali, handing over his son Ibrahim Khalil as a hostage.
 However, Panah Ali had to switch his allegiance to the Zands, who captured Ibrahim Khalil from Fath Ali after a battle in 1760.
-He left his son Mehrali bey Javanshir in charge of the khanate while he left for battle against Fath-Ali.
+He left his son Mehrali Bey Javanshir in charge of the khanate while he left for battle against Fath-Ali.

 Death

-According to Mirza Adigozal bey, when Karim Khan Zand took control of much of Iran, he forced Panah Khan to come to his capital, Shiraz, where he died as a hostage in 1763 (although according to his gravestone in Aghdam, he died in July–August 1759.)
+According to Mirza Adigozal Bey, when Karim Khan Zand took control of much of Iran, he forced Panah Khan to come to his capital, Shiraz, where he died as a hostage in 1763 (although, according to his gravestone in Aghdam, he died in July–August 1759).
 However Raffi and Mirza Yusuf Qarabaghi offer another version of Panah Ali's death, where he faked his death in order to escape Shiraz but was captured, killed and his stomach was stuffed.
-Panah-Ali Khan's son Ibrahim-Khalil Khan was sent back to Karabakh as governor.
+Panah Ali Khan's son Ibrahim Khalil Khan was sent back to Karabakh as governor.
 Ibrahim, succeeding his father, not only ruled over most of Karabakh, but also became one of the major potentates in the Caucasus.

 Family

-Panah Ali was married to a sister of Hajji Sahliyali bey of Kebirlu clan, among other wives, and had several sons:
+Panah Ali was married to a sister of Hajji Sahliyali Bey of the Kebirlu clan, among other wives, and had several sons: